 Electric driving: these measures coming your way

 The Netherlands must be climate neutral (in Dutch) by 2050.
 To manage that, CO2 emissions must be reduced by 49%.
 This has implications for transport.
 Petrol and diesel cars will slowly but surely disappear from the streets and electric driving will become the standard.
-You will notice this from a number of important measures:
+You may be affected by a number of important measures:

 Zero-emission zones